Why train with ATAI?

-Our anti-wrinkle and dermal filler injections course is for doctors and dentists who have either completed the foundation day course or looking for a more in-depth course.
+Our anti-wrinkle and dermal filler injections course is for doctors and dentists.
 Derived from the Level 7 injectables for aesthetic medicine it provides a more in-depth curriculum than any other course on offer in Ireland.
-For practitioners wanting to continue their education into the fully fledged Level 7 qualification, we have RPL in place, so your investment is not in vain.
+For practitioners wanting to continue their education into the fully fledged Level 7 qualification (available 2019), we have RPL in place, so your investment is not in vain.
 If you are a nurse in Ireland we have a course specifically tailored to your needs, please view the dermal filler course for nurses.

 The practical course format is combined with five critical units of theory delivered through our VLE resulting in approximately 210 hours of learning.

 - Understand the structure and function of the skin and hair

 - Understand the impacts of age and dermatological condition upon the skin

 - Understand the use of dermatologically focussed tools and products

 Principles of Botulinum Toxin Use in Aesthetic Medicine